 Events will be held at various sites throughout the state.
 The highlight of the week is the annual Small Farmers Recognition Luncheon, which will be held March 22 on the campus of North Carolina A&T State University in Greensboro.
 Other activities in Greensboro include breakout sessions, educational forums, and a VIP reception honoring previous Small Farmers of the Year.

-Southeastern North Carolina has a rich history of producing North Carolina Small Farmers of the Year.
+Southeastern North Carolina has a rich history in producing North Carolina Small Farmers of the Year.
 Since 2001, there have been six Small Farmers of the Year from Southeastern North Carolina, including two from Robeson County.
-Past winners from Robeson County include Ellery and Amy Locklear (2003 ) of Locklear Farms in Pembroke and the late Burnice Blanks (2001) of the Moss Neck Community.
+Past winners from Robeson County include the late Burnice Blanks, 2001, of the Moss Neck Community, and Ellery and Amy Locklear, 2003, of Locklear Farms in Pembroke.

-Small farms play a vital role in supporting the competitiveness and sustainability of rural and farm economies by protecting and enhancing natural resources and the environment.
+Small farms play a vital role in supporting the competitiveness and sustainability of United States rural and farm economies and in protecting and enhancing its natural resource base and the environment.
 These numerous and diverse small-scale operations provide a nursery for the development of new enterprises and marketing systems and a replenishment of the farming population.